AsymLabs/secure-lib/README.md

 The Bash library `secure-lib` can be used to help harden Bash scripts against malicious use.
 For most purposes this would not be needed but in the case a script is used on a public network or as a cgi file then it may be justified.
-Of couse if one is also truly paranoid it may be of interest too.
+Of course if one is also truly paranoid it may be of interest too.

 Generally it is considered good security practice when using binary tools to provide the full path to the binary when invoked.
 To facilitate this action,